 The fax to the Veterans Center is 509-372-7100.
 The telephone number is 509-372-7364

 The VA Regional Office will process your enrollment application in 6 – 8 weeks (all processing times are subject to change).
-They will send you an letter which which will outline your entitlements under the specific educational program in which you are enrolled.
+They will send you a letter, which will outline your entitlements under the specific educational program in which you are enrolled.
 The letter is commonly referred to as a “Certificate of Eligibility.”

 Once you are registered for classes and the class list is available through the WSU Information System, the WSU VA Office will certify your enrollment with the VA for those classes which apply towards your specific program of study.
 Please inform the WSU VA Office when you are registered for classes.